nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_ADONET.md

 1. Create a new "**Console App (.NET Core)**" project.
 1. Add the `System.Data.SqlClient` nuget package to your project.
-1. Create a `Repository` class to interact with the `StudentExercises` database you created in Student Exercises Part 4.
+1. Create a `Repository` class to interact with the `DogWalker` database you created in Student Exercises Part 4.
 1. Write the necessary C# code in `Repository.cs` and `Program.cs` to perform the following actions.
 Make sure to print results of each action to the console.
-    1. Query the database for all the Exercises.
+    1. Query the database for all the Walkers.
-    1. Find all the exercises in the database where the language is JavaScript.
+    1. Find all the dog walkers in the database who work in the Inglewood neighborhood.
-    1. Insert a new exercise into the database.
+    1. Insert a new dog walker into the database.
-    1. Find all instructors in the database.
-Include each instructor's cohort.
+    1. Find all owners in the database.
+Include each owner's neighborhood.
-    1. Insert a new instructor into the database.
-Assign the instructor to an existing cohort.
+    1. Insert a new owner into the database.
+Assign the instructor to an existing neighborhood.
-    1. Assign an existing exercise to an existing student.
+    1. Assign an existing walker to an existing neighborhood

 ## Challenges

 1. Add the following to your program:
-    1. Find all the students in the database.
-Include each student's cohort AND each student's list of exercises.
+    1. Find all the dog owners in the database.
+Include each owner's neighborhood AND each owner's list of dogs.
     1. Write a method in the `Repository` class that accepts an `Exercise` and a `Cohort` and assigns that exercise to each student in the cohort IF and ONLY IF the student has not already been assigned the exercise.

 ## Advanced Challenge